shininglite/employee-directory/README.md

 npm run deploy

-successful build
+'successful build' will be displayed

 this command will create a branch named gh-pages this branch host your app, and homepage property you created in package.json file hold your link for a live preview, or you can open the branch setting scroll down to GitHub Pages section you will find this:

-Your site is published
+'Your site is published' will display

 Visit deployed app